-“Listen, Israel, the Lord is our God, the Lord alone, and you shall love the Lord your God with all your heart, all your being, and all your might.”
+Hear O Israel, the Lord is our God, the Lord is one.
+And as for you, you shall love the Lord your God with all your heart, with all your soul, and with all your strength.

 Translating the Shema

 Ancient Israelites obviously had a concept of the verb “is,” they just didn’t use a word to express it in their language.
-Instead, they used this grammar tool of simply placing two words together (Hebrew grammar nerds call these nominal clauses).
+Instead, they simply placed two words together (Hebrew grammar nerds call these nominal clauses).

-Hebrew: YHWH ‘elohenu YHWH ekhad English: Lord our god Lord one
+Hebrew Transliteration: YHWH ‘elohenu YHWH ekhad.
+English: Lord our God, Lord one.

 As you can see, we’ve got four words.
 Depending on where you place the word “is,” you can end up with different sentences.

 - The Lord our God is one Lord.